 So lots to look forward to this month.
 We’re going to talk to some great SEOs about how they define gray hat SEO and that wraps up this episode of The Voices of Search Podcast.
 Thanks for listening to my conversation with Jordan Koene, lead SEO strategist and CEO of Searchmetrics Inc. We’d love to continue this conversation with you.
 So if you’d like to contact Jordan, you can find a link to his LinkedIn profile in our show notes.
 You could send them a tweet.
 His handle is JTKOENE, J-T-K-O-E-N-E.

 If you have general marketing questions, or if you’d like to be a guest on our show, you can contact me by the link in our show notes.
-Or you can send me a tweet at BenJShap, B-E-N-J-S-H-A-P. If you’re interested in learning more about how to use search data to boost your organic traffic online visibility, or to gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+Or you can send me a tweet at BenJShap, B-E-N-J-S-H-A-P. If you’re interested in learning more about how to use search data to boost your organic traffic online visibility, or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.